biny001/website/apps/web/src/content/blog/en/best-capacitor-ota-updates.md

 ## Comparison table: Which Capacitor OTA option fits your team?

-The best Capacitor OTA updates setup depends on who owns the release system.
+The best setup for Capacitor OTA updates depends on who owns the release system.
 A managed platform reduces custom code.
 Cloud infrastructure gives your team more control, but it also makes your team responsible for more failure cases.

 Option| Best fit| Release control| Rollback| CI/CD path| Main tradeoff
 ---|---|---|---|---|---